johnbcodes/docker-message-db/README.md

 ## Updates

 I will attempt to add images for new Message DB versions as they arrive.
 Otherwise, please submit an issue.

+## Acknowledgments

+Message DB was created by the [Eventide Project](https://eventide-project.org/).

+The Dockerfile, PostgreSQL image entry point for Message DB and original documentation was created by [Articulate](https://articulate.com/).

+The Github Action CI, publishing of the ghcr.io image, and additional documentation was created by myself.